femnad/stuff/README.md

 ### wstr ###

 Append a profile to AWS credentials file, but like a cave person, i.e. do not check if the profile already exists.
 Was useful for testing [Minio](https://github.com/minio/minio) once.

+### qrdm

+Calculate the SHA256 checksum from the contents of the target URL.